 “Uh-oh,” Nimi put her hand to her mouth, “you said the bad word.”

-Then she presented a clueless grin at Lexus that was devoid of two lower teeth.
-Lexus picked up the torn pages of her sketchbook off her bed and put them together.
+She presented a clueless grin at Lexus that was devoid of two lower teeth.
+Lexus picked up the torn pages of the sketchbook off her bed and put them together.

 “I should smack you senseless now, only that you’ll go and tell your mommy and they’ll do family meeting on my head.
 What do you have to say for yourself?”